rwynn/monstache-site/content/transform-filter/index.md

 ## Golang

-monstache supports Golang 1.8 plugins.
+monstache supports Golang 1.8 plugins on Linux.
 To implement a plugin for monstache you simply need to implement a specific function signature, use the go command to build a .so file for your plugin, and finally pass the path to your plugin .so file when running monstache.

 plugins must import the package "github.com/rwynn/monstache/monstachemap"